KBhardwaj-007/Multiplayer_State_Synchronization/README.md

    ```bash
    python client.py
    ```
-   You can specify a custom server URI if needed:
+   We can specify a custom server URI if needed:
    ```bash
    python client.py ws://localhost:8765
    ```